Andonome/lk/writing/vim/completion.md

 ---
-title: "vim completion"
+title: vim completion
-tags: [ "vim", "completion", "TUI" ]
+tags:
+- vim
+- completion
+- TUI
-requires: [ "vim" ]
+requires:
+- vim
 ---

 Complete the word by searching for the *n*ext similar word: